apache/spark/IMAGES.rst

   ghcr.io/apache/airflow-<BRANCH>-pythonX.Y-ci-v2:latest    - for CI images
   ghcr.io/apache/airflow-<BRANCH>-pythonX.Y-v2:latest       - for production images
   ghcr.io/apache/airflow-<BRANCH>-pythonX.Y-build-v2:latest - for production build stage
-  ghcr.io/apache/airflow-python-<BRANCH>-v2:X.Y-slim-buster - for base python images
+  ghcr.io/apache/airflow-python-<BRANCH>-v2:X.Y-slim-buster - for base Python images

 Note that we never push or pull "release" images to GitHub registry.
 It is only used for CI builds